mlorentedev/astrowind/src/content/blog/2024-06-02/en.md

 ---
-title: "Embracing the Power of Infrastructure as Code"
+title: 'Embracing the Power of Infrastructure as Code'
-description: "Infrastructure as Code (IaC) is revolutionizing the world of software development and IT operations.
-It’s transforming how we build, manage, and scale infrastructure by allowing us to describe and provision infrastructure elements through machine-readable scripts."
+description: 'Infrastructure as Code (IaC) is revolutionizing the world of software development and IT operations.
+It’s transforming how we build, manage, and scale infrastructure by allowing us to describe and provision infrastructure elements through machine-readable scripts.'
 pubDate: 2024-06-02
 lang: en
 ---